Coleshill Manor: First building

-King Henry II granted the first Coleshill Manor to John de Clinton, elder, in 1284 or 1285 and claimed by prescription within the lordship of Coleshill, Assize of bread and ale, gallows, pillory, tumbrell and court leet, infangthef and utfangthef, a market, fair, and free warren.
+King Edward I granted the first Coleshill Manor to John de Clinton, elder, in 1284 or 1285 and claimed by prescription within the lordship of Coleshill, Assize of bread and ale, gallows, pillory, tumbrell and court leet, infangthef and utfangthef, a market, fair, and free warren.

 Coleshill Manor then passed to this branch of Sir Simon Mountford who moated the manor houses at Coleshill and Kingshurst.
 King Henry VII granted Coleshill Manor and its lands to Simon Digby in 1496 following the execution and forfeiture of Sir Simon de Montford for supporting the rebellion of Perkin Warbeck.
 The surviving building was completed during the 15th century.

 A survey of the building and its inventory was conducted in 1628, and a skirmish took place at Coleshill Manor during the Battle of Curdworth Bridge (English Civil War) in August 1642.
 It was then abandoned during the 1650s and was replaced with another house.